Fireboy and Watergirl: Origin

+Main series

+Fireboy & Watergirl in the Forest Temple is the first installment of the Fireboy & Watergirl series.
+It received universal acclaim, leading to the release of a second installment, Fireboy & Watergirl 2: In the Light Temple in October 2010.
+Another sequel titled Fireboy & Watergirl 3: In the Ice Temple was released in 2012.
+A third sequel titled Fireboy & Watergirl 4: In the Crystal Temple was released in 2014.
+The fifth game in the series, titled Fireboy & Watergirl: Elements, was released in 2018.
+The sixth game, Fireboy & Watergirl: Fairy Tales, was released in 2021.
+The seventh game, Fireboy & Watergirl and Friends, was released in 2026.

 Gameplay

 Fireboy and Watergirl is a cooperative puzzle-platform game.
-Fireboy can be moved by using the arrow keys and Watergirl can be moved using the WASD keys.
-Fireboy can only go through lava, whereas Watergirl can only go through water.
-If either Fireboy or Watergirl touch the opposite element, they will die and the level will have to be restarted.
-Green acid can kill both characters.
+Fireboy is moved by using the arrow keys, while Watergirl is moved using the WASD keys.
+Only Fireboy can go through lava, whereas only Watergirl can go through water.
+If either Fireboy or Watergirl touch the opposite element, they will die, resulting in a game over.
+Green acid kills both characters, and therefore must be avoided.
 Red and blue diamonds can be collected by players, and mechanisms like levers and buttons will have to be operated carefully in order for both characters to complete the level.
 Once a level is completed, a chart depicting how many diamonds were collected throughout the level will be revealed to the player(s), as well as their rank.